oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/4-labs-github-merge-commit-pullrequest/4-labs-github-merge-commit-pullrequest.md

   ![Merge into current branch.](./images/git-hub-merge-branch.png " ")

-  > **Note:** If you get an authentication error, please refer to the Lab 5 - Troubleshooting to resolve the issue.
+  > **Note:** If you get an authentication error, please refer to the Lab 6 - GitHub FAQ to resolve the issue.

 4. Select the branch **upstream/main** (there may be several branches, search until you see *upstream/main*).
 Press the **Create a merge commit** button.